Douglas Sadownick: Biography

 His work Sacred Lips of the Bronx (St. Martin's Press, 1994) was nominated for a Lambda Literary Award.
-His second book, Sex Between Men: An Intimate History of the Sex Lives of Gay Men, Postwar to Present, was published by Harper SanFrancisco in 1996 and 1997.
+His second book, Sex Between Men: An Intimate History of the Sex Lives of Gay Men, Postwar to Present, was published by HarperOne in 1996 and 1997.
 His articles have appeared in the Advocate, the Los Angeles Times, Genre, High Performance, the New York Native, and the L.A.
 Weekly.
 He received a GLAAD award for excellence in reporting in 1991.
-He works as a private practice psychotherapist in Hollywood, California.

 His paper, "Reading Literature Gay-Affirmatively: A Homosexual Individuation Story," was published in Spring 2006 in the journal Arts and Humanities.

+Life

+In Love Doesn't Need a Reason the author, Jones, wrote that Michael Callen who was dying of AIDS requested that Douglas Sadownick and Tim should be granted power of attorney over him.